Differences Between Hay Pellets and Baled Hay

 There is a bit of folklore that says, “pelleted hay produces less manure than baled hay because it’s more digestible”.
 This is not true.
 There is less manure, but it’s because horses consume less water with hay pellets and not due to being more digestible.

 A 1991 study compared horses that were fed long-stem alfalfa hay vs alfalfa pellets.
-The study showed there was no differences in digestibility for energy, protein, fiber, calcium, phosphorus, magnesium, potassium and the trace minerals copper, zinc and manganese.
+The study showed there were no differences in digestibility for energy, protein, fiber, calcium, phosphorus, magnesium, potassium and the trace minerals copper, zinc and manganese.
 The researchers concluded that processed hay pellets were almost completely consumed, thus less wastage compared to baled hay.
 In other words, more baled hay would need to be fed if feeding for absolute nutrient intake.
 They also commented that baled alfalfa hay would have a higher loss of nutrients due to leaf shatter.